5847

 On my module (but not all the module has it), I remove the entry protection diode and the protection for polarity inversion as well.

-After all of that, the module was at 0.5mA without charge and 0.6mA with the ESP32 in deepsleep mode.
+After all of these modifications, the module was at 0.5mA without charge and 0.6mA with the ESP32 in deepsleep mode.

 The output 3.3v of the module is connected to the 3.3v of the ESP32 module.